 Nature Observation & Journaling is an all-weather experience so please come prepared accordingly.
 Taronga reserves the right to cancel the program at any time due to unforeseen circumstances such as in the event of forecasted severe weather.
 In the unlikely chance that this situation should occur, Taronga will contact you prior to your participation date.

-Individuals can book into the following set dates to participate in a Nature Observation & Journaling day:
+Individuals can book into the following set date to participate in a Nature Observation & Journaling day:

 Participants will be part of a small group of up to 18 people.
 A minimum number of 4 participants is required for the day course to proceed.